 Students are required to meet with the DAC at least once a year, beginning in year two.
 DAC meetings should be scheduled during the terms indicated in the table below, at least one week prior to the end of term.
 DAC meetings are to be scheduled for a minimum of 90 minutes, although 120 minutes is recommended; the full time doesn't have to be used dependent on the desires of the student and the committee.
-It is the responsibility of the student to notify the Graduate Program Assistant as soon as the meeting time is set so that reminders may be sent to the committee.
+It is the responsibility of the student to notify the Graduate Program Assistant as soon as the meeting time is set.

 DAC meeting terms by Institute

 Year 2 Year 3 Year 4 Year 5+

-IE2 $S^3$ S W F
+IE2 S^3 S W F

-IMB $F^2$ W or S W or S W or S
+IMB F^2 W or S W or S W or S

-INGP $F^2$ S S S
+INGP F^2 S S S

-OIMB $\mathbf{W}^1$ W W W
+OIMB \mathbf{W}^1 W W W

 DAC meetings are to be held before the end of the indicated term.
-After the qualifying exam and prior to the beginning of Spring term.
-Prior to this meeting, students must also provide their DAC with an annotated bibliography (a list of 10 key papers from the primary literature (i.e. not reviews), each with a brief summary of the paper's results and significance (i.e. why the paper is included in your bibliography).
-This DAC meeting should occur no later than the first academic year term following the Proposal Exam.
+1After the qualifying exam and prior to the beginning of Spring term.
+2Prior to this meeting, students must also provide their DAC with an annotated bibliography (a list of 10 key papers from the primary literature (i.e. not reviews), each with a brief summary of the paper's results and significance (i.e. why the paper is included in your bibliography).
+3This DAC meeting should occur no later than the first academic year term following the Proposal Exam.
 For most students this will be Spring term, following a Winter term exam.

-Note: It is the student's responsibility to schedule DAC meetings and to notify the Graduate Program Assistant of the meeting details (date, time, location) at least several weeks in advance.
+Note: It is the student's responsibility to schedule DAC meetings and to notify the Graduate Program Assistant of the meeting details (date, time, location) at least one week in advance.
 Failure to meet with the committee and file a progress report means that the student is not eligible for continued support from any university source in the following academic year.